Firewall Setup¶

 Before starting:

-- Proxmox Node installed and accessible
+- First Proxmox Node tappaas1 installed and accessible

 - Registered domain name